Before Dark

 Arike Rice was formerly a member of the 90's group Voices when she was nine.
 She also appeared in the musical films Dreamgirls, as a member of 'The Stepp Sisters', and Hairspray, as a member of "The Dynamites" in 2006 and 2007 respectively.
-Mia Lee married basketball player Dorrell Wright in 2014.
+Mia Lee married basketball player Dorell Wright in 2014.
 Lastly, Jeni G. became a writer and supervising producer for The CW/Black Entertainment Television series The Game, which starred her sister Arike's former Voices singing member Tia Mowry.
 She is currently a writer and a supervising producer of the American Broadcasting Company series Black-ish, for which she was nominated for an Emmy Award in 2016.